Sunday, May 29, 2011

 Since I wanted to get away from the concrete jungles of Gurgaon, I opted for a cruise holiday.
 As luck would have it, the ship was invaded by several families in group tours.
 Given that meals are included and people have paid for it, meal time is full paisa vasool time.
 Its good fun to sit and observe dispassionately.
 Some pile their plates to last for days, and wolf it down in two minutes flat.
 Appears as if it was their last meal on earth!
 Children amazed by the assortment of juices available, mix liquids and swirl glasses, spilling it on others.
 The mothers meanwhile strategize new ways of procuring beagles for the kid who overslept and couldn’t make it for the breakfast.

-When you are desperately trying to sleep during a long journey there are bound to be some noisy kids, who somehow never get tired.
-One huge family had two really boisterous ones, Jignes(h) and Somes(h).
+When you are desperately trying to sleep during a long journey unruly kids are the last thing you want.
+One family had two really boisterous ones, Jignes(h) and Somes(h).
 By the grace of God both were blessed with shrill voices.
 And to my delight they were playing antakshari.
 Honestly my head is still buzzing with a raucous, “Mein Tees Markhan che… Mein Tees Markhan.”
 And with the amount of snacks being shared in the family, I was ready for a Khakhra to fly over my head.Good fun if you are in a good mood.

 Ahead in the coach was a cute little chap who just had to go every two hours.
 The mother was baffled, “Why does he have to go so often?”
 Well dear, if he is shoving cookies from one end something has to emerge from the other end.
 Right?